Child Custody Complex Issues. Dedicated Attorneys. Proven Success.

 The Difference Between Joint Custody & Full Custody

-Custody can be divided in one of two ways.
+Custody can be divided into one of two ways.
 It can be full custody, which, as the name suggests, is granted mostly to one parent, or joint custody, where the parents share it equally.

 Overcoming Child Custody Challenges in Long Island